 What is the process called verification and why am I being verified?

 Because a significant number of errors can occur on a student's FAFSA they are sometimes selected by the CPS (Central Processing System) to be verified by Rock Valley College.
 The Department of Education only requires that a portion of the FAFSA filers at RVC be verified.
-If your financial aid application was selected for the verification process you will be required to submit a verification worksheet, a copy of your IRS Federal Tax transcript (and your parent's if you are a dependent student), and IL state residency verification for state aid.
+If your financial aid application was selected for the verification process you will be required to submit a verification worksheet, a copy of your IRS Federal Tax transcript (and your parent's if you are a dependent student) or a Statement of Non-Filing from the IRS, and IL state residency verification for state aid.
 The RVC financial aid office will send a letter requesting this information and you will be given 30 days to return it to the office so we can continue to process the file.
 Sometimes errors are identified during verification that require corrections.
 The RVC financial aid office will submit any necessary corrections to the Department of Education.
 If no errors are discovered your file will be marked complete and an award letter will be sent identifying any aid you are eligible to receive.

 IF YOU DO NOT use the IRS download option when filing the FAFSA and are selected for verification, you will be required to provide IRS tax transcripts; per federal regulations we are only able to accept tax transcript as tax documentation.

 What does the Standards of Academic Progress policy mean to me and my financial aid?